-- Simultaneous submissions are permitted as long as you let us know tout de suite if someone else snatches it up first.
+- Simultaneous submissions are permitted as long as you let us know as soon as possible if someone else snatches it up first.

-- If your work has been accepted elsewhere, please withdraw it from consideration:
+If your work has been accepted elsewhere, please withdraw it from consideration:

 - Do not send pieces that have been previously published elsewhere, including self-published work.
-This includes online, on social media, in a personal blog, or self-published work etc.
+This includes online, on social media, in a personal blog, or self-published work, etc.

 - If you have not heard from us in six months, you may query us at the email above.